DnyandaDhake/Fitness_Tracker/README.md

 Comparison: Compare your fitness data (e.g., calories burned) with others in the dataset.

 Machine Learning Predictions:Predict calories burned using a Random Forest Regressor model trained on fitness data.

+#Technologies Used
+Python: Primary programming language.

+Streamlit: For building the web application.

+Pandas: For data manipulation and analysis.

+Scikit-learn: For machine learning (Random Forest Regressor).

+Matplotlib & Seaborn: For data visualization.

+NumPy: For numerical computations.